-- 2.1 On the 22 February 2023, Cabinet will receive the 2023-2024 Budget and Medium-Term Financial Strategy 2023-2024 to 2025-2026 report which will then be considered by Full Council on 1 March 2023. - 2.2 Cabinet will be asked to recommend that Council approves: - The net budget requirement for 2023-2024 of £306.1 million for General Fund services. - The Medium Term Financial Strategy (MTFS) 2023-2024 to 2025-2026 and the key assumptions underpinning the MTFS as detailed in Appendix 1 and 2 to this report - A Council Tax for Council services in 2023-2024 of £1,909.01 for a Band D property, being an increase of 4.99% on 2022-2023 levels, which incorporates the 2% in relation to Adult Social Care - 2.3 The City of Wolverhampton Council has built up a strong track record over many years of managing its finances well and despite reductions in government funding, consistently setting a balanced budget.
+- 2.1 The City of Wolverhampton Council has built up a strong track record over many years of managing its finances well and despite reductions in government funding, consistently setting a balanced budget.
 Over the last thirteen years budget setting processes, the Council has identified budget reductions in the region of £240 million.
-Our approach to strategic financial management, aligning budgets to service priorities and improving services, and investing in transformation priorities, continues to put us in a strong financial position. - 2.4 On 2 March 2022, the Council approved the net budget requirement for 2022-2023 of £267.2 million for General Fund services.
-This was the eighth-year running the Council was able to set a balanced budget without the need to make use of the General Fund Reserve.
+Our approach to strategic financial management, aligning budgets to service priorities and improving services, and investing in transformation priorities, continues to put us in a strong financial position. - 2.2 On 2 March 2022, the Council approved the net budget requirement for 2022-2023 of £267.2 million for General Fund services.
+This was the eighth year running the Council was able to set a balanced budget without the need to make use of the General Fund Reserve.
 It was projected that the Council would be faced with finding further estimated budget reductions totalling £12.6 million in 2023-2024 rising to £25.8 million by 2025-2026.
-As detailed in the body this report and the strategy outlined in section 5, the Council has been abled to balance the budget without needing to make significant cuts to services.

-- 2.5 Cabinet have been updated throughout the year as work progressed to address the budget deficit.
+As detailed in the body of this report and the strategy outlined in section 6, the Council has been able to balance the budget without needing to make significant cuts to services. - 2.3 Cabinet have been updated throughout the year as work progressed to address the budget deficit.
 In October 2022, Cabinet received a report with an update on progress towards the budget strategy 2023-2024 and future years, when taking into account the latest information available on the external factors identified and other emerging pressures that are faced by the Council.
-It was reported that the updated forecast budget deficit was £7.1 million for 2023-2024, rising to £31.6 million by 2025-2026, and work would continue to be undertaken to bring forward proposals to set a balanced budget for 2023-2024 and deliver a sustainable medium term financial strategy. - 2.6 Since October, the 2023-2024 budget setting process has continued with the identification of emerging budget pressures, in particular the increasing cost pressures due to rising inflation, analysis of the provisional settlement and further efficiency measures. - 2.7 Reserves play a vital role in the financial sustainability of the Council.
-It is important to note that, the Council's General Fund Balance currently stands at £13.7 million, which is approximately 5% of the 2022-2023 net budget.
-This level of reserve is approximately 4.5% of the 2023-2024 net draft budget.
-In order to maintain a 5% reserve for next financial year, it is proposed that £1.6 million is transferred from the Budget Strategy Reserve.
-In addition, the Council holds specific reserves which are set aside to fund future planned expenditure.
-It is vital the Council continues to hold these reserves to mitigate the risk of uncertainty of any potential future expenditure and to support the delivery of council priorities, therefore it is not an option to use these funds to meet the budget deficit. - 2.8 The Director of Finance anticipates recommending the MTFS to Cabinet in February 2023 as a reasonable forecast over the medium term but recognises that external factors detailed throughout this report could have a significant impact on the financial position.
+It was reported that the updated forecast budget deficit was £7.1 million for 2023-2024, rising to £31.6 million by 2025-2026, and work would continue to be undertaken to bring forward proposals to set a balanced budget for 2023-2024 and deliver a sustainable medium term financial strategy. - 2.4 Since October, the 2023-2024 budget setting process has continued with the identification of emerging budget pressures, in particular the increasing cost pressures due to rising inflation, analysis of the provisional and final funding settlement and further efficiency measures in order to be able to set a balanced budget for 2023-2024 and reduce the forecast budget deficit over the medium term. - 2.5 Reserves play a vital role in the financial sustainability of the Council.
+Section 10 considers reserves further and Appendix 8 provides the Reserves Strategy for which approval is sought.
+As detailed in Appendix 8 it is recommended that a minimum General Fund Balance Reserve is maintained at 5% of the Council's net budget.
+In order to maintain a 5% reserve for 2023-2024, it is proposed that £1.7 million is transferred from the Budget Strategy Reserve to the General Fund Reserve.
+The strategy also outlines the Council's approach to holding reserves to help manage risk and to support the delivery of Our City: Our Plan.

+2.6 The Director of Finance recommends the MTFS to Cabinet as a reasonable forecast over the medium term but recognises that external factors detailed throughout this report could have a significant impact on the financial position.

-3.0 Our City, Our Plan
+3.0 Our City: Our Plan